Last Updated on

 However, quality family time that doesn’t involve a device is hard to come by.
 Whether it’s a smartphone, a tablet, a computer, or a television, someone is always attached to a form of technology.

-But there’s a better way - several, in fact - to stay connected with loved ones that doesn’t involve any technology; ways to build cherished memories that are built around family time instead of screen time.
-I like to call these “Analog Moments;” moments when we are all present together as a family, truly enjoying quality time together.
+But there’s a better way – several, in fact – to stay connected with loved ones that don’t involve any technology; ways to build cherished memories that are built around family time instead of screen time.

 In our modern world, these moments can be tough to facilitate.
 Our kids’ attention spans are shorter than ever and we need to find creative activities to keep them interested in life outside of their phones and video games.